 - Why you want to follow this program of study e.g. what specifically appeals to you about the content of this program.

 - Why you want to study at Tilburg University.

 - What you have done in addition to your academic studies in this field.

 - What added value you consider you could bring to our international classroom.

 - What you would like to do after you have completed this degree.

 - Transcript of Records

-This is a list from your University of the courses you have taken in your Bachelor's and Master's degree, with the grades you have achieved.
-This must be an official list from your University, not your results downloaded from the University’s student website.
+This is a list from your University of the courses you have taken in your Bachelor's (and Master's) degree, with the grades you have achieved.
+This must be an official list from your University, not your results downloaded from the University’s student system.
 If you have not yet completed all courses at the time of application, please provide the Transcript plus a list of the courses you still need to complete before graduation.